≡ Menu

 Tesla Shares Outstanding And Effect Of Stock Dilution

-Tesla Model S dahsboard.
-Flickr Image.
+Tesla dahsboard.
+Pexels Image.

 Other than a reduction in ownership, stock dilution also can cause a decline in earnings per share (EPS) due to the increase in the number of stocks outstanding.
+Furthermore, the dividends per share (provided Tesla pays dividends) will also decrease.

 When Tesla issues more equity to raise cash, it does not have to repay the capital.
+The disadvantage to equity issuance is that it dilutes the control of the company.

 Table Of Contents

-Shares Outstanding Results
+Tesla Shares Outstanding

 B1.
 Shares Outstanding Numbers